btimofeev/UniPatcher/app/src/main/res/raw/faq.md

 #### The app shows the error: "This ROM is not compatible with the patch".

 The app will show this error if the checksum stored in the patch does not match the checksum of the ROM.
 This means that the ROM is not compatible with the patch.
 You need to choose a different ROM.
-Usually there are several ROMs for each game (such as the version for Europe, USA, Japan, good or bad dumps, etc).
+Usually there are several ROMs for each game (such as the version for Europe, USA, Japan, good or bad dumps, etc.).

-Romhackers often publish checksum of the ROM file (on a web page or in Readme file).
-You need to compare it with your ROM.
-Long tap on the file in the file manager and You will see 3 lines: CRC32, SHA1 and MD5.
-You have the correct ROM if one of these lines is equal to the checksum which was written by a romhacker.
-If the checksums do not match then look for another ROM.
+ROM hackers often publish checksum of the accompanying ROM file (on a web page or in README file).
+Compare that to the one you have.
+Long tap the file in the file manager and you will see these 3 lines: CRC32, SHA1 and MD5.
+If one of those numbers are the same, you have the ROM the patch was written for.
+If not, you need a different ROM.

-#### I can not find the correct ROM for the game "Pokemon Emerald".
+#### I can not find the correct ROM for the game "Pokémon Emerald".

 Most of the patches of the game work with ROM "Pokemon - Emerald Version (U) \[f1\] (Save Type).gba".